Donald Trump Addresses Arrest Of Cesar Sayoc, Vows To Stop Political Violence

 — CBS News (@CBSNews) October 26, 2018

 Sayoc was arrested in Plantation, Florida, on Friday morning.
-He is accused of sending the package to Soros, as well as Bill and Hillary Clinton, the Obamas, Joe Biden, actor Robert De Niro, Senator Cory Booker, and Representative Maxine Waters.
+He is accused of sending the package to Soros, as well as of sending similar packages to Bill and Hillary Clinton, the Obamas, Joe Biden, actor Robert De Niro, Senator Cory Booker, and Representative Maxine Waters.

-A package allegedly sent by Sayoc also caused the evacuation of the Time Warner building in New York City, home of the television network CNN, with the package in question being addressed to former CIA director John Brennan.
+A package allegedly sent by Sayoc also caused the evacuation of the Time Warner building in New York City — home of the television network CNN — with the package in question being addressed to former CIA director John Brennan.

 A spokesman for the NYPD confirmed in a press conference on Thursday that the package that was sent to the CNN offices has since been transported to Quantico, Virginia, where it can be analyzed at an FBI testing facility.